 - If a child arrives at school wearing inappropriate clothing which causes concern (eg unsuitable for the weather, too revealing, offensive/unsuitable slogans, etc) then the school will provide uniform for the child to wear for the day.

-- If a child does not have their PE kit in school, a letter is sent home to the parents/carers.
+- If a child does not have the correct PE kit, this will be communicated via a letter or verbally to parents.

 - Parents are asked to clearly label every item of school clothing with their child’s name.

 - The children are responsible for taking care of their own items of uniform.

 - There are places for lost property located in the building.
 Any items left unclaimed WITHOUT A NAME are periodically stored externally or donated to other families.

 - If there is any reason why a child cannot wear our uniform or requires special dispensation (eg health or religious grounds) then the governors will consider sympathetically any such request from a parent/carer.
 Please provide medical evidence for this.

 Please note that school also has the right to ask parents to take children home to remedy the breach of policy.
 This would be classified as an authorised absence.

 - The school is not liable for any jewellery or personal belongings that are lost or stolen and teaching staff will not look after these.

 - Pupils should have a bag/case in which to place the earrings during PE or swimming.

 - Personal belongings should be kept in trays or your child's school bag